 - 1/2 cup chopped parsley (or 1/2 teaspoon dried parsley)

 - In a large bowl, use clean hands to mix together all the ingredients except the oil.

 - Form the mixture into four patties, each of them 4 ounces in weight, 4 inches in diameter and 1/2 inch thick.

-- Preheat a grill pan on medium-high heat.
+- Preheat a grill or a grill pan on medium-high heat.
 Lightly spray or brush the grill with oil.

 - With your thumb, make a slight depression in the center of each patty, to help the hamburgers cook evenly and maintain their shape.